 Do you have a clear vision for what your school or department needs to do to improve?
 Can your colleagues articulate that vision?
 Are they as committed to it as you are?
 If you answered yes, yes, yes there is a strong chance that you are a transformational leader.
 The iAbacus Model and process are designed to help develop and sustain transformational leadership.

 Alongside similar prefixes – distributed, shared flat – transformational leadership is a proven approach to sustainable improvement because it ensures improvement lasts and is self-generating.

 Transformational leaders help organisations thrive by developing people and identifying powerful systems and procedures.
 They inspire colleagues by describing a clear vision, together with the practical plans that make it a reality.
 They understand how to build the organisation’s capacity for growth by motivating, maximising the potential and harnessing the commitment of all in the organisation.

 How does iAbacus support and develop my Transformational Leadership?

 Unusually and deliberately, iAbacus combines the emotional intelligence required in effective self-evaluation, coaching and mentoring, with the rigours of criterion referenced inspection and review.
 For those not yet familiar with the iAbacus process it might be a good idea to watch a short video of the iAbacus process in action here and, or read the iAbacus process described here.

-You will notice that the start of the iAbacus process is its unique feature.
-It respects and credits the your, the user’s, perspective as the most valid starting point.
+A unique feature of iAbacus, which goes to the heart of transformational leadership, is that it respects and credits the user’s perspective as the most valid starting point.
 It does this by first by requiring you to: